 Unless you’re not feeling well, you can get back to your normal work, exercise and daily routine after a week or two.

 As the months go by and you’re recovering from UFE, you’ll notice that many of your uterine fibroid symptoms are disappearing or drastically getting better.
 After uterine fibroid embolization, more than 90% of women notice an improvement in their symptoms, such as less pelvic pain and lighter cycles.

 Your first menstrual cycle may be heavier than normal.
 However, it will get much lighter and your menstrual symptoms will improve over time.
 Most importantly after a UFE, our patients report an improvement in their quality of life—a life where they have less bleeding, less back and pelvic pain, and more time to spend on the things that bring them joy.

 Make an Appointment with Fibroid Institute Dallas

-Dr. Suzanne Slonim and Dr. Uma Reddy at Fibroid Institute Dallas are experts at diagnosing and treating fibroids without surgery.
+Dr. Suzanne Slonim at Fibroid Institute Dallas is an expert at diagnosing and treating fibroids without surgery.
 Our number one patient-preferred treatment option is uterine fibroid embolization (UFE), the gold standard in non-surgical fibroid treatment.
 You can read how other women have benefited from UFE here.